Read time: 4 minutes

 Microsoft 365 Groups is a cross-application service that is an object in Azure Active Directory.
 This is a list of members connected for work with common facilities, including a SharePoint team site, Planner, and OneNote notebook.

-Microsoft 365 Groups are created by the admin or end-user manually.
-Admins can create Groups in Exchange Admin Center, Office 365 Admin Center, and PowerShell.
+Microsoft 365 Groups can be created either by administrators or end-users manually.
+Administrators have the option to create Groups in the Exchange Admin Center, Office 365 Admin Center, or through PowerShell.

 Applications such as SharePoint Online, Teams, Planner, and Yammer can also create Microsoft 365 Groups.